hpepper/idea-to-product/tui_editor/README.md

 * Add a Vocabulary tab, and enable selecting words for each viewpacket.
   * is it just two lists and the transfer it from the full list to the viewpacket list?
 * Add a tab for the document introduction section
+* Add File -> Export -> MarkDown
+  * Include the sad2md in this code and then have two binaries: sad2md and tui_editor
 * Fix this issue when there are no entries in the selector pane

 ```text